 Limiting and tracking access to sensitive personal information will give greater visibility and control.
 Internal staff are still one of the most common reasons for a data breach such as stolen data.

 Data encryption is a widely used method of protection and one that is highly effective.
-By encrypting data, organizations can render it useless even if cyber-criminals do manage to gain access to it.
+By encrypting data, organisations can render it useless even if cyber-criminals do manage to gain access to it.

 Don’t use default passwords